Xzeno15150/Xzeno15150/README.md

 - 👋 Hi, I’m @Xzeno15150
 - 📚 Web developer, guitarist and game developer on my free time
 - 👀 I want to eat acknowledge.
-- 🌱 Currently working on [Momo Buddy project](https://github.com/Momo-Buddy), an app for ADHds...
+- 🌱 Currently working on [Momo Buddy project](https://github.com/Momo-Buddy), an app for ADHDs...
 For me so

 <!---
 Xzeno15150/Xzeno15150 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.